Session a4: Species range maps

 ## [82] "Pinus_torreyana" "Pinus_virginiana" "Pinus_wallichiana"

-# Download the range maps for all Pinus species (as SpatialPolygonsDataFrame using the raster standard instead of terra)
+# Download the range maps for all Pinus species - stored in sf object

 (pinus <- BIEN_ranges_load_species(pinus_names))